 In addition to the computers in the library, computer laboratories are located throughout the academic buildings.
 Students use ITS labs to complete computer-related assignments, to check e-mail, or to access the Internet.
 Some classes meet regularly in ITS labs for computer-assisted instruction.
-Students' accounts for WU e-mail, Academus, and Blackboard are supplied by ITS.
-Residence halls are equipped for students to bring their own computers and access the Internet and network.
-The Media Services Information Technology Services department also provides multimedia equipment and services to faculty and administration.
-Audiovisual equipment can be reserved through the online ITS Helpdesk and will be delivered to instructional locations on campus.
+Students' accounts for WU e-mail, Self-Service, and Canvas are supplied by ITS.
+Residence halls are equipped for students to bring their own routers/computers and access the Internet and network.
 Various rooms in Donahue Hall and Acker Science Center have built-in media systems for computer demonstrations, video or Internet presentations.
-Helpdesk requests can be submitted at https://tickets.wju.edu or by email at tickets@wju.edu.
+Helpdesk requests can be submitted at https://tickets.wheeling.edu or by email at tickets@wheeling.edu.